andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 	<figcaption class="figure-caption">The gang gets notes</figcaption>
 </figure>

-As Mark teaches us each individual part I get the hang of them relatively quickly.
+As Mark works through the parts I get the hang of them *individually*.
-It's when we start to link 3 or 4 sections together that my head starts to spin.
+Unfortunately we'll need to link them all together and that's where my head starts to spin.
 I quickly follow the lead of the more seasoned dancers and begin to write it all down in a notebook.

-For example, this is what I jot down for the pass called "Plastic Surgery"
+For example, this is what I jot down for *Plastic Surgery*

 <div class="text-muted fst-italic mx-3 mb-3">
 Start with head cocked to the right, left hand on hip, straw in mouth<br>